Nazeer2013/nd00333-capstone/README.md

 ![Azure ML Hyperdrive experiment done](https://github.com/Nazeer2013/nd00333-capstone/blob/master/finalproject/hyperdrive_images/HyperDriveModelTest2.png)

+# Comparision and Conclusion

+***Azure AutoML run had an accuracy of 99% and AUC of 99%, whereas Hyperdrive run picked best model accuracy is 94% and AUC 95%***

+Both models had excelent performance but in the wild west of Spam world my next step as standout exercies is to look into Neural Network and Deep learning.

 # =====================================
 # HyperParameter tuning using Keras tuner
 # =====================================

+# Standout Exercies

 [Keras Deep Learning Model and HyperParameter tuning](https://github.com/Nazeer2013/nd00333-capstone/blob/master/finalproject/TFKerasHyperParameterV2.ipynb)

+***Keras*** is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+It was developed with a focus on enabling fast experimentation.
+Being able to go from idea to result as fast as possible is key to doing good research.

+***TensorFlow 2*** is an end-to-end, open-source machine learning platform.
+You can think of it as an infrastructure layer for differentiable programming.
+It combines four key abilities:

+Efficiently executing low-level tensor operations on CPU, GPU, or TPU.

+Computing the gradient of arbitrary differentiable expressions.

+Scaling computation to many devices, such as clusters of hundreds of GPUs.

+Exporting programs ("graphs") to external runtimes such as servers, browsers, mobile and embedded devices.

 ### References